awsdocs/aws-iot-docs/developerguide/iot-sql-json.md

 ```

 **Applying a Function to an Attribute Value**
-The following is an example JSON payload that could be published by a device:
+The following is an example JSON payload that might be published by a device:

 ```
 {